skupperproject/skupper/cmd/network-console-collector/README.md

 ## API

+Status: dev/doc only (server not in full compliance)

 The Skupper Network Console HTTP API is described in an openapi 3.0 specification file inside the `spec` directory.
 To view the API, either import this document into an online swagger editor, or start the collector locally and